bbc/sfn-sim/README.md

 # sfn-sim: Step Function simulator

-This library simulates the AWS Step Function runtime to unit test state machines, a lightweight alternative to integration testing with LocalStack.
+This library simulates the AWS Step Functions runtime to unit test state machines, a lightweight alternative to integration testing with LocalStack.